Genivia/ugrep/README.md

 ### Fuzzy search with -Z

-    -Z[MAX], --fuzzy[=MAX]
+    -Z[+-~][MAX], --fuzzy=[+-~][MAX]
             Fuzzy mode: report approximate pattern matches within MAX errors.
-            By default, MAX is 1: one deletion, insertion or substitution is allowed.
-When `+' and/or `-' precedes MAX, only insertions and/or deletions are allowed.
-When `~' precedes MAX, substitution counts as one error.
+            The default is -Z1: one deletion, insertion or substitution is allowed.
+If `+`, `-' and/or `~' is specified, then `+' allows insertions, `-' allows deletions and `~' allows substitutions.
 For example, -Z+~3 allows up to three insertions or substitutions, but no deletions.
-The first character of an approximate match always matches the beginning of a pattern.
+The first character of an approximate match always matches the start of a pattern.
 Option --sort=best orders matching files by best match.
 No whitespace may be given between -Z and its argument.

 The beginning of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for